Raikzer/LiveSplit.CrashTWoCLoadRemoval/README.md

 # Other Image/Video-Based AutoSplitters and/or Load Removers
 This component
-*only removes and detects loading screens from the japanese and english PS2 as well as the english XBox version of Crash Bandicoot: The Wrath of Cortex, nothing else!*
+*only removes and detects loading screens from Crash Bandicoot: The Wrath of Cortex, nothing else!*

 If you want to